-Tribal gaming exists all across the U.S. in accordance with federal law (IGRA) and tribal-state compacts, which govern the terms and conditions of gaming in the state, from which games are allowed in casinos, and which mandates revenue sharing between the state and the recognized tribe.
+Tribal gaming exists all across the U.S. by the federal law of 1987, the Indian Gaming Regulatory Act (IGRA), and tribal-state compacts, which govern the terms and conditions of gaming in the state.
+The compacts govern which games are allowed in casinos and mandate revenue sharing between the state and the recognized tribe.

-Tribes have exclusivity or the exclusive right to offer certain types of gaming in some states, or some limited exclusivity in others.
-States with only tribal gaming and no commercial casinos at present, such as Minnesota and North Carolina, have a lot of sway over the state government.
-In states such as Connecticut and Oklahoma, where the tribes generate over $100 million annually for the state through revenue sharing agreements, they have a lot of sway.
-There’s a combination of politics, economics and interpretation at play in every state, trying to balance the various interests.
+Tribes have exclusivity or the exclusive right to offer certain types of gaming in some states and limited exclusivity in others.
+Some states have only tribal gaming and no commercial casinos at present, including Minnesota, North Carolina, and Washington state.
+In states such as Connecticut and Oklahoma, where the tribes generate over $100 million annually for the state through revenue-sharing agreements, they have a lot of sway.
+There’s a combination of politics, economics, and interpretation at play in every state, trying to balance the various interests.

-Overall, while some tribes are progressive and have already embraced and benefited from the sports betting opportunity, many tribes have approached it with skepticism.
-Sports betting, unlike slot machines, can be pretty volatile and is much lower margin.
+Overall, while some tribes have already embraced and benefited from the sports betting opportunity, many tribes have approached it with skepticism.
+Sports betting, unlike slot machines, can be pretty volatile and provides a much lower profit margin.
 It takes experience.
-Sportsbooks take up space; is it worth it to create or re-appropriate room for a sportsbook?
+Sportsbooks take up space.
+Is it worth it to create or re-appropriate room for a sportsbook?
 Will it be akin to another amenity like a spa and bring in a new kind of patron?
 These are among the questions that tribes are exploring nationally.
-Often change takes time.
+Often, change takes time.

 A trio of articles for further reading:

 - Tribal Gaming Interests Will Have Major Influence On U.S. Sports Betting

 - Tribal Sports Betting: Resolving Myriad Issues: Part II